Can I Be Evicted Just Because My Apartment’s An Illegal Unit?

 I’m a protected tenant (65yrs old + 15 year resident) in an illegal unit.
 The building was recently sold and purchaser was aware of my protected tenant status.
 It appears that the strategy that is being used to get me out, is to have a building inspector come in to declare unit illegal and also possibly identifying some kitchen defects (venting).
 Owner has offered $5000 above relocation costs if I agree to get out without having inspector involved.
 The new owner would be reclaiming my unit for his own use without plans to use it as rental unit.

-Can you please tell me what if any options I have.
+Can you please tell me what if any options I have if my apartment’s an illegal unit.

 First, you need to determine if indeed your unit is illegal.
 Often illegal units take the form of in-law units under single family dwellings.
 One can find many of them in the Richmond and the Sunset.
 There are three characteristics that indicate a unit may be illegal.